July 16, 2023

 Introduction to 3D Rendering

-3D rendering is the process of creating two-dimensional images or animations from a computer-based three-dimensional model.
+3D rendering is creating two-dimensional images or animations from a computer-based three-dimensional model.
 This technology enables architects, urban planners, and stakeholders to visualize proposed architectural designs in a realistic, immersive manner.
 More than a visualization tool, 3D rendering also allows for the simulation of different scenarios, assessment of design feasibility, and examination of potential impacts on traffic management.

 Traffic Management through Architecture: A 3D Rendering Approach